Hotels & restaurants

 A conference room presents a unique challenge, with long periods of little or no occupancy versus times when full with bodies and electrical equipment.
 Managing the temperatures in these rooms requires sensors and variable air flow to match the undulating occupancy levels.

 High standards are at the heart of commercial kitchens.
-A solution for commercial extractor fan for restaurant kitchen must be reliable and efficient to withstand daily or constant use.
+A ventilation solution must be reliable and efficient to withstand daily or constant use.